axone-protocol/axoned/docs/predicate/current_output_1.md

 This predicate connects to the default output stream available for user interactions, allowing the user to perform write operations.

 The outcome of the stream's content throughout the execution of a query is provided as a string within the user\_output field in the query's response.
-However, it's important to note that the maximum length of the output is constrained by the max\_query\_output\_size setting, meaning only the final max\_query\_output\_size bytes \(not characters\) of the output are included in the response.
+However, it's important to note that the maximum length of the output is constrained by the max\_user\_output\_size setting, meaning only the final max\_user\_output\_size bytes \(not characters\) of the output are included in the response.

 ## Examples